1. What is a Data Breach

 Ransomware: Ransomware is a type of malicious software that encrypts the victim's data and demands payment for the decryption key.
 Ransomware attacks are becoming increasingly common and sophisticated.

-Cloud attacks: As more companies adopt cloud computing, attackers are shifting their focus to cloud environments, seeking to access sensitive data stored in the cloud.
+Cloud attacks: As more companies adopt cloud computing, attackers are shifting their focus to cloud environments.
+Increasingly seeking to access sensitive data stored in the cloud.

-AI-powered attacks: Attackers are using artificial intelligence and machine learning techniques to automate and scale their attacks, making them more effective and difficult to detect.
+AI-powered attacks: Attackers are increasingly employing artificial intelligence and machine learning techniques to automate and scale their attacks.
+This not only enhances the effectiveness of their tactics but also poses significant challenges in terms of detection and mitigation.

 IoT attacks: The growing number of connected devices in the Internet of Things (IoT) is creating new opportunities for attackers to access sensitive information.